WHO WAS SAINT PATRICK?

 He is considered the “Patron Saint” of Ireland.
 In the strictest sense, a “Patron Saint” is someone who is supposed to be a heavenly guide or protector of a particular group of people and/or a particular geographic region.
 In this case, Ireland.

-Perhaps this is why the protestant church is hesitant to discuss him as we don’t believe in praying to saints.
-However, you don’t have to pray to Patrick to truly appreciate him and what he represented.
+Perhaps this is why the Protestant church is hesitant to discuss him as we don’t believe in praying to saints.
+However, you don’t have to pray to Patrick to genuinely appreciate him and what he represented.
 If you read his “Confessions,” which are his own words, you will find that he was a very humble man who did not consider himself anywhere near holy.
-Also, he spoke straight out of the bible.
+Also, he spoke straight out of the Bible.

 When Patrick was 16 years old, he was kidnapped by pirates from his home in Great Britain.